 First generation vRouters simply take standard router code and make it portable for use on 3rd party hardware.
 This approach is still widely used in many free and open-source vRouter solutions from legacy and newer vendors - who aim to ‘check the box’ of having a vRouter in their product line.
 However, first generation vRouters cannot compete with application-specific integrated circuits (ASICs)-based appliances in terms of throughput or performance.

 Second generation vRouters leverage Data Plane Development Kit (DPDK), which adds libraries designed to accelerate packet processing - significantly improving packet per second (PPS) throughput over simple ‘lift and place’ (first generation) software approaches.
 Second generation vRouters can often approximate ASIC-based throughput and performance, at lower price points.

 Third generation vRouters take packet processing performance to an entirely new level.
-They exploit not only DPDK, but also technologies like Vector Packet Processing (VPP) - a high-performance packet processing stack capable of running on COTS CPUs.
-VPP-based vRouters can blow past even the most advanced ASIC-based solutions, and are often orders of magnitude less expensive.
+They exploit not only DPDK (see, Understanding the Role of DPDK in TNSR), but also technologies like Vector Packet Processing (VPP) - a high-performance packet processing stack capable of running on COTS CPUs.
+VPP-based vRouters can blow past even the most advanced ASIC-based solutions, and are often orders of magnitude less expensive (see, IT Pros Share Their VPP Journey).
 TNSR, Netgate’s vRouter solution, is an example of a ready to use solution that can be deployed on select Netgate appliances (for buyers who prefer turnkey solutions), VMs (premises equipment or in the cloud), or bare metal images for 3rd party or DIY hardware alternatives.